Patents and Trademarks

 Our collections of U.S. government publications include complete U.S. patents -- on microfilm, optical disks and the Internet -- from 1790 to the present, and all federal trademarks that are registered or pending.
 Our collections contain additional indexes and finding aids for both patents and trademarks.
-All PTRC publications and documents and their reference materials may be found in print or online using the University Libraries USearch catalog- some materials may be found in the the Automated Retrieval Center (ARC); in Special Collections (Level 4); or on the U.S. Patent and Trademark Office (USPTO) website.
+PTRC publications and documents and their reference materials may be found in print or online using the University Libraries USearch catalog- some materials may be found in the the Automated Retrieval Center (ARC); in Special Collections (Level 4); or on the U.S. Patent and Trademark Office (USPTO) website.

 U.S. copyrights are managed by the U.S. Copyright Office in the Library of Congress.
 Their web pages -- and especially the most general publication, Circular 1, Copyright Basics -- offer valuable information on this third form of Intellectual Property (IP).